Kitware/vtk-book/VTKBook/05Chapter5.md

 The topological dimension of the dataset is implied by the specified dimensions.
 For example, if any of the dimensions $(n_x, n_y, n_z)$ is equal to one, the topological dimension of the dataset is two.
 If two of the three dimensions $(n_x, n_y, n_z)$ are equal to one, the topological dimension of the dataset is one.

 **Create an Unstructured Grid Dataset.** Unstructured grid datasets are the most general dataset type in both topology and geometry.
-In this example we "artificially" create an unstructured grid using an instance of vtkUnstructuredGrid (**Figure 5-21**).
+In this example we "artificially" create an unstructured grid using an instance of vtkUnstructuredGrid ({ref}`Figure 5-21 <Figure-5-21>`).
 The grid contains examples of each cell type except for pixels and voxels.
 (Pixels and voxels are generally used internally to process image data datasets.
 They can be explicitly created and manipulated as long as the required relationship of point geometry is observed.)
 Creating the dataset structure requires creating points to define the geometry and various cells to define the topology.
 (Note that in the finite element world we would refer to these as nodes and elements.)

 {#Figure-5-21 .figure-target}
 &nbsp;